About the Psychology Program

 The courses for the 36-hour psychology major include such subject areas as integration of psychology and Christianity, research design, learning and thinking, physiological psychology, abnormal psychology, and social psychology.
 A 20-hour minor is also available.

-View the course requirements, layout, and course descriptions, as well as learn more about the psychology program at Spring Arbor University in the psychology catalog taken from the undergraduate catalog.
+View the course requirements, layout, and course descriptions, as well as learn more about the psychology program at Spring Arbor University in the undergraduate catalog.

 A major in psychology can lead to a variety of entry-level careers in the helping professions: